runtimeverification/haskell-backend/design-decisions/2018-07-25 Attributes as patterns.md

 the (name of the) symbol identifying the attribute and the list of parameters being the arguments of the attribute.
 Numbers will be encoded as string literals.
+Variables will appear as patterns with sort annotations.
 Therefore the following may be valid attributes:
 ```
 constructor{}()